-Last week, Little Peacock Cafe invited the Melbourne Foodie Hub in to try their new menu.
+Last week, Little Peacock Cafe invited us in to try their new menu.
 Set just off Brunswick’s Sydney Road, Little Peacock’s fully glass fronted unit, leads into a bright, modern cafe.
 I loved the range of seating options, the semi-open kitchen and the light wood which lifts the whole cafe.
 The stack of high chairs in one corner, and random games dotted about, shows the cafe makes the effort to accommodate families with young children – while this may represent the changing demographic of Brunswick, a cafe actively catering to children is still a welcome gem in this often hipster area.

 Bec and her team did an excellent job in catering for us.
 Pleasing 12 fussy foodies at one time is no mean feat, portions were incredibly generous and the food was plated beautifully.
 I liked the variety of plating options, and you could see there had be considerable thought taken to decide what would show the food off to it’s best.